gabe00122/personal-site/src/posts/transformer_rl.md

   import Image from "../routes/components/image.svelte";
 </script>

-The goal of this project was to see if a simple RL policy gradient method could train a transformer from scratch to solve partially observable markov decision processes.
+The goal of this project was to see if a simple actor critic could train a transformer from scratch to solve partially observable markov decision processes.
 While there have been a few works exploring the use of transformers in RL, in fully online settings RNNs remain more common.
 I focused on environments that require good use of context, but **not** very long context so I could fit the entire episode in the back propagation over time.
 Because of this constraint grid based problems seemed like a good fit because a lot can unfold in the environment in relatively few time-steps.

 The results show that transformers can be trained to use context effectively in a reasonable amount of time on consumer hardware with on-policy reinforcement learning.